 If nothing else, I would have thought you’re coveting that yellow Tour de France neck thing.
 And I wouldn’t blame you.

 Some of the links above (the ones to Amazon and Wiggle) are affiliate links.
-If you click on them and then subsequently buy something, I may get a small commission (depending on what else you’ve clicked on).
-If you go credit card wild on Wiggle, you have my eternal thanks.
+If you click on them and then subsequently buy something, I get a commission.
+You pay the same price.

 Finally, if you have any suggestions on clothing that you swear by during the winter months, please do share them in the comments section below.
 We’re always in the market for a good recommendation and with retailers looking to clear their winter stock, now might be the time to pick up a bargain.